 The more organized you are with your business blog’s process, the more efficient you’ll be.
-Create a game plan for your blog that includes post graphics, ,authors, publish dates, a posting schedule, promotion schedule, list of topics, and other essential parts of your blogging strategy.
-The Moz Blog does a great job organizing the front-end of their blog:
+Create a game plan for your blog that includes post graphics, authors, publishing dates, a posting schedule and promotion schedule, a list of topics, and other essential aspects of your blogging strategy.
+The Moz Blog does a fantastic job organizing the front-end of their blog:

 3. Use Credible Sources

-It’s best practice to link to credible sources that enhance the reputation of your brand and business blog.
-Use names that carry a lot of weight in your business industry to establish authority and align your business with your audience’s perception of highly successful companies.
+It’s a best practice to link to credible sources that enhance the reputation of your brand and business blog.
+Use names that throw around major weight in your industry to help establish your own authority by aligning your business with your audience’s perception of highly successful companies.
 Linking to a Forbes article is always a good idea for exactly that reason:

 4. Start with an Outline

-An outline is your blueprint to writing a successful blog post that follows a logical line of thinking and finishes a complete series of thoughts.
-Too often business blog posts read like a stream of conscious thoughts that never seem to make any sense.
-You can always tell when a blog post was written using an outline because there’s a distinct format with headings, subheadings, and lists:
+An outline is your blueprint to writing a successful blog post.
+It will help you follow a logical line of thinking to finish a complete series of thoughts.
+Too often, business blog posts read like a stream of consciousness without seeming to make any sense.
+You can always tell when a blog post was written using an outline because there’s a distinct pattern of organization and formatting:

 5. Keep a Running List of Blog Post Ideas

 It’s a lot easier to blog consistently when you have an idea of what you want to write about.
 Don’t wait until the last minute to choose a topic for you business blog.
 Keep a running list or topics that relate to your business in a Google document, Word document, or Excel spreadsheet.
 Businesses that blog on a consistent basis (especially daily blogging) most certainly keep a list of blog topics close at hand.
-Just look at Hootsuite’s social blog homepage and the sheer number of recent blog posts:
+Just look at Hootsuite’s social blog homepage and the sheer number of blog posts they publish each week:

 6. Use Value Keywords

 Posting consistent blog posts is important, but you probably won’t get any traction without using focus keywords.
-Using keyword will allow your business blog to start ranking with search engines, improving your ability to attract organic traffic to your website.
-For example, if you google “inbound marketing austin” Envision Creative ranks #1 in Google search results because of our strategic keyword use:
+Using keyword allows your business blog to start ranking with search engines which improves your ability to attract organic website traffic.
+For example, if you google “inbound marketing austin” Envision Creative ranks on page #1 of Google search results, thanks to our focus on strategically using valuable keywords: